Juniper Prize for Fiction

 1. You may submit your manuscript to other publishers while it is being considered for this competition, but if it is accepted for publication elsewhere, please notify us immediately.

-2. You may submit more than one manuscript to the competition as long as each submission is accompanied by a $25 check, meets the eligibility requirements, and does not include material submitted to us in another manuscript.
+2. You may submit more than one manuscript to the competition as long as each submission is accompanied by the $25 fee, meets the eligibility requirements, and does not include material submitted to us in another manuscript.

 Mail submissions to: